Poggen/portfolio/content/blog/principles-for-minimising-cognitive-load-in-design.md

 ### Why it should be minimised

-Users have a misson when they visit a site and it's usually to complete a task.
-By trying to minimise cognitive load we make it easier for users to complete tasks.
-To completely remove cognitive load in user interface design is probably not possible, even just a black screen with one button will generate cognitive load.
+We usually have a misson when we visit a site and it's usually to complete a task.
+By trying to minimise cognitive load we make it easier to complete tasks.
+To completely remove cognitive load in user interface design is probably not possible, even just a black screen with one button will generate some cognitive load.

 <br />

 ### Useful design principles

 Here's a few design principles I use as a checklist for minimising cognitive load.
-There's no one stop solution but I think they are a good start.
+It's not a one stop solution but I think they are a good start.

 <br />

 #### Remove distractions

 Remove visual obstacles that slow the user down.
-Things that doesn't help the user complete a task should be added with care.
-Images should communicate what text says, buttons lead to logical places and modals asking for permissions should be kept at a bare minimum.
+Things that doesn't help the user complete a task should probably be left out.
+Avoid having several things calling for attention at the same time like images, buttons and modals.
 And does the chatbot really need be sticky in the right corner?

 <br />

 #### Re-use existing patterns

 Use well established patterns for information hierarchy and navigation.
 Don't re-invent patterns, assume the user has knowledge of the most common ones and design around them.
-Unexpected patterns lead to confusion.
+Unexpected navigation patterns lead to confusion.

 <br />

 #### Guide the user

 Lead the user with clear visual cues.
 On a landing page use one primary CTA for example "Signup" and one secondary CTA for example "Login".
-Use contextual onboarding to highlight new features, great example is the one for [Chromecast.](https://developers.google.com/cast/docs/design_checklist/cast-button#prompting) Few users read onboarding slides.
+Use contextual onboarding to highlight new features, good example is the one for [Chromecast.](https://developers.google.com/cast/docs/design_checklist/cast-button#prompting) Few users read onboarding slides.

 <br />

 #### Increase readability

 Aim for text to be easy to read instead of pretty.
-Internet is full of easy to read fonts, pick one of them instead of one that looks visually ascetic.
+Internet is full of easy to read fonts, pick one of them instead of one that looks visually aesthetic.
 Bump up the font size and use a type system like [Materials Designs](https://material.io/design/typography/the-type-system.html#type-scale) to make it scale easily.
 Avoid text on images, even if you use a gradient chances are it's unnecessary hard to read.

 <br />